MustafaSaied97/HTML-and-CSS-webpage/README.md

 # HTML-and-CSS-webpage
-design webpage using pure HTML and CSS
+design modern webpage with landing section using pure HTML and CSS